qhanson/OpenGLNote/README.md

 ## Texture
 2D image texture, uniform sample2D, max 16 textures available for one fragment shader.
 Mipmap is best used for small fragments with large solution textures.

+## Transformation

+The order of the transformation matters, T*R*S is a general order.
+We can read the matrix from right to left, which is the default executation order.
+Rotation matrix rotates around the point (0, 0, 0), given the rotation axis.